 The Foundling Museum is hosting a year-long programme of exhibitions, displays and events to mark 100 Years of Suffrage.
-The programme will include a showcase of hidden items from the archive chosen by leading female figures in British society, a site-responsive commission by artist Jodie Carey, a celebration of the women who played a vital role in the establishment and running of the Foundling Hospital; and an exploration of female artists and makers represented in the Museum Collection.
+The programme will include a showcase of hidden items from the archive chosen by leading female figures in British society, a site-responsive commission by artist Jodie Carey that celebration of the women who played a vital role in the establishment and running of the Foundling Hospital and an exploration of female artists and makers represented in the Museum Collection.

 First Amongst Equals

 ‘Remarkable women who have shaped contemporary British society choose objects that speak to them from the Museum’s Collection.
 Spanning 300 years of social history, culture and philanthropy, selections will enable visitors to see the Collection from different perspectives, to make connections between the past and the present, and to reflect on women’s ongoing struggle for equality.
 Contributors, who have all achieved firsts within their respective fields, include Maria Balshaw (first female Director of Tate), Moira Cameron (first female ‘Beefeater’, Yeoman Warder of the Tower of London), Baroness Hale of Richmond (first female President of the Supreme Court), Francesca Hayward (first black female principal dancer at the Royal Ballet), Carris Jones (first female chorister at St Paul’s Cathedral), Joanne Moore (first female tailor to have a men’s tailoring business on Saville Row), and Frances O’Grady (first female General Secretary of the TUC).’
 Find out more at foundlingmuseum.org.uk

 Votes for Women at the Museum of London